Jackie & Ryan: Plot

-A short time later Jackie is knocked down by a slow-moving truck and he helps her up that they actually connect.
-Not having health insurance makes her especially grateful.
-Through his charm and handy-man skills, Ryan stays a few days with Jackie at her mother’s (Sheryl Lee).
-In a short time, they find inspiration in each other: Jackie pushes Ryan to write his own songs, while he motivates her to stand up to her husband.
+In the morning, noticing a leak on the porch roof, Ryan points out that the roof could suffer severe damage if it is not repaired before winter sets in.
+Through his charm and handyman skills, Ryan stays a few days with Jackie at her mother’s.
+In a short time, they find inspiration in each other.
+In their symbiotic relationship, Jackie pushes Ryan to write his own songs, while he motivates her to stand up to her husband, who resists mediation with her.